 Ten USC Stem Cell PhD students and recent graduates have been awarded fellowships from the National Institutes of Health (NIH).
 Known as F31 awards, these prestigious fellowships provide promising PhD students with …

-From left, Francesca Mariani, Dean Carolyn C. Meltzer, Helena Bugacov, Bohdana-Myroslava Briantseva, and Andy McMahon (Photo by Maritza Montalvo)
+From left, Francesca Mariani, Dean Carolyn C. Meltzer, Helena Bugacov, Bohdana-Myroslava Briantseva, and Andy McMahon (Photo by Maritza Montalvo); featured image for The Keck School of Medicine of USC celebrates the graduates of the master’s, doctoral, and nurse anesthesia programs

 The Keck School of Medicine of USC celebrates the graduates of the master’s, doctoral, and nurse anesthesia programs